MunskyGroup/SSIT/README.md

 The SSIT allows users to specifiy and solve the chemical master equation for discreate stochastic models, especially those used for the analysis of single-cell gene regulaton.

-To learn more about the FSP theory that underlies the SSIT, please see the slide from our [Nov.
+To learn more about the FSP theory that underlies the SSIT, please see the slides from our [Nov.
 3, 2022 BPPB Seminar](https://github.com/MunskyGroup/SSIT/blob/main/images/BPPBSeminarNov2022.pdf)

 The SSIT includes command line tools and a graphical user interface to:
 - Build, save, and load models
-- Generate synthetic data from models using Stochastic Simulations
+-- Create from propensity functions and stoichiometries -- Load from / export to SimBiology
+-- Load from / export to SBML
-- Solve models using the Finite State Projection algorithm
+- Solve models
+-- Solve using ODE analyses and basic moment closure analyses -- Generate synthetic data from models using Stochastic Simulations (parallel) -- Solve CME directly using the Finite State Projection algorithm, included automated FSP state set selection/expansion -- All methods support non-linear, time varying propensity functions, including logical statements
-- Compute sensitivity of FSP solutions to parameter variations
+- Compute sensitivity of solutions to parameter variations
+- Compute first passage or escape time distributions for complex trajectories
-- Load experimental smFISH data
+- Load experimental single-cell data (e.g., from processes smFISH images)
+- Fit Models to Experimental data
-- Compute/Maximize the likelihood of data givien model
+-- Compute the likelihood of data given model
-- Run Metropolis Hastings algorithm to estimate parametr uncertainties given single-cell data
+-- Maximize likelihood using gradient and non-gradient based searches -- Run efficient Metropolis Hastings algorithm (with custom proposal distribution or proposal distribution based on FIM) to estimate parameter uncertainties given single-cell data
+-- Include custom priors on parameter distributions for Bayesian analysis
+- Model and reject measurement noise
+-- Calibrate empirical probability distortion operator (PDO) to quantify effects of image distortion -- Include image distortions in parameter estimation
+- Improve Experiment Designs
-- Compute the Fisher Information Matrix for CME models
+-- Compute the Fisher Information Matrix for CME models -- Sample over model uncertainty (e.g., model prior or posterior from previous experiment round) for iterative experiment design.
-- Search experiment design space to find optimally informative experiments
+-- Search experiment design space to find optimally informative experiments -- Automatically adjust designs to account for image distortion effects
+- Explore effects of Extrinsic Noise in parameters
+- Form reduce order models
+-- Run hybrid models with deterministic and stochastic species -- Reduce models using Quasi-Steady Approximations on Fast Species -- Reduce models using Eigenvalue decomposition
+-- Reduce models using coarse meshes
+-- Reduce models using Principle Orthogonal Decomposition
+- Compare multiple models to different data sets with shared parameter sets -- Identify parameters that change with genetic/environmental/experimental conditions
+- Many Examples

 # Dependencies
 For all basic functionalities:
 - MATLAB R2021b or later.
 - Symbolic Computing Toolbox.
-- Global Optimization Toolbox.
+- Global Optimization Toolbox (for model fitting only)
-- Parallel Computing Toolbox.
+- Parallel Computing Toolbox (optional).
-- [Tensor Toolbox for MATLAB](https://www.tensortoolbox.org/).
-You will need to make sure to add the TTB to the Matlab path before running the SSIT.
+- SimBiology Toolbox (for loading/saving SBML models only)

 # Installation
 Clone this package to a local folder on your computer.
 Then add the path to that folder (with subfolders) into MATLAB's search path.
 You can then call all functions from MATLAB.

+# Testing
+To test your installation, navigate to the folder SSIT/tests and run the following test routines:
+PoissonTest % Tests various solution schemes, data generation/loading and model parameterization for a 1-species model Poisson2DTest % Tests various solutions for a 2-species model PoissonTVTest % Tests various solutions for a 1-species Time-varying model multiModelTests % Tests various solutions for a combinations of multiple models with different data sets. modelReductionTests % Tests various model reduction schemes for more efficient solutions of the Chemical Master Equation miscelaneousTests % Tests other aspects, including GUI functionality, loading/saving to SBME and SimBiology

 # Acknowledgements